 σ2T = Σ σ2i,,j for all tasks i,j on the critical path.

-Note that zX values can be taken from a unit-normal table or produced with calculator or spreadsheet functions that deliver unit-normal z values for given probabilities.
-Unit-normal z values, of course, are determined entirely by the probability requested.
+Note that zX values appear in unit-normal tables.
+And, alternatively, they are produced with calculator or spreadsheet functions that deliver a unit-normal z value given a probability.
+Unit-normal z values, of course, depend only on the probability requested.
 For probability x = 0.01, for instance, zX= 2.326 and for x = 0.25, zX = 0.675.

 σ2T = 0.422 + 0.490 + 1.361 +1.440 + 1.480